Active Safety Systems Play Vital Role in Mitigating Risk

 If you could invest in something that would save lives and save your company money, would you?
-Of course you would, and with the continuous evolution of new active safety technologies available on newer trucks, you can.
+Of course you would — and with the continuous evolution of new active safety technologies available on newer trucks, you can.

 “It takes 20 years to build a reputation and five minutes to ruin it.”

-As more and more commercial truck drivers experience technology in their family vehicles, the expectation will be that safety technology crosses over into all vehicles they operate.
+As more and more commercial truck drivers benefit from technology in their family vehicles, the expectation will be that safety technology crosses over into all vehicles they operate.
 Failing to adapt your fleet to the latest safety technology may send the wrong message — that safety isn’t a priority at your organization.

 Over-the-road vehicles continue to deliver products and services all over the world.
 Fortunately, with today’s vehicles becoming smarter and safer with the help of advanced technology, the tools to improve driver safety continue to expand as well.

 Lane Departure Warning System – A lane departure warning system is a mechanism designed to warn the driver when the vehicle begins to move out of its lane (unless a turn signal is on in that direction).
 According to the AAA study, lane departure warning systems could potentially avert up to 6,372 crashes, prevent 1,342 injuries and eliminate 115 deaths per year.

 Electronic Stability Control – Works to minimize rollovers and crashes involving loss of control, which NHTSA said are responsible for 304 fatalities and 2,738 injuries on average each year.
-If the systems detect a vehicle is reaching its critical stability threshold, the technology kicks in and automatically reduces engine torque, applies the engine brake and activates the necessary wheel-end brakes, which reduces the likelihood of a rollover, jackknife or loss of control.
+If the systems detect a vehicle is reaching its critical stability threshold, the technology kicks in and automatically reduces engine torque, applies the engine brake and activates the necessary wheel-end brakes, reducing the likelihood of a rollover, jackknife or loss of control.

 Video-Based Onboard Safety Systems – Designed to both monitor and improve the driving behavior of truck drivers, video monitoring systems can prevent as many as 63,000 crashes, 17,733 injuries and 293 deaths each year, according to the AAA report.

-Automatic Braking – Automatic braking is safety technology that spontaneously activates the vehicle’s brake system when sensors monitor the presence of vehicles ahead and around the vehicle or detect any situation where there’s an impending collision.
+Automatic Braking – Automatic braking is safety technology that spontaneously activates the vehicle’s brake system when sensors identify the presence of vehicles ahead and around the vehicle or detect any situation where there’s an impending collision.
 According to the Insurance Institute for Highway Safety, automatic braking, or brake assist, is an integral component of crash avoidance technology.
 AAA states that automatic braking can prevent up to 5,294 crashes, 2,753 injuries and 55 deaths per year.

 Air Disc Brakes – Designed to improve the stopping distance of a vehicle, air disc brakes can prevent up to 2,411 crashes, 1,447 injuries and 37 deaths each year, according to the AAA study.

-Penske is, and will continue to be, at the forefront of safety technology, enabling fleets and carriers to operate more efficiently, improving customer service and safeguarding your organization’s reputation and bottom line.
+Penske is and will continue to be at the forefront of safety technology, enabling fleets and carriers to operate more efficiently, improving customer service and safeguarding your organization’s reputation and bottom line.